ADD-SP/ngx_waf/docs/guide/installation.md

 ### Pulling Remote Images

-This module will upload the corresponding Docker images each time the stable and development versions are updated.
+This module uploads the corresponding Docker images each time the stable and development versions are updated, and rebuilds all images at 00:00:00 UTC on Sunday.
-You can see the details on the [Docker Image Page](https://hub.docker.com/r/addsp/ngx_waf).

 You can choose one of the following two commands to pull an image that has already been built.